zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- Because the schemas of `#[repr(C)]` types describe the fields of the type, we are able to access fields by their names at runtime.
+- Because the schemas now describe our fields, we are able access them by their names at runtime.
 - Here we have the same example as last time, but we modify the loop ⏭️
 - Instead of trying to cast to a specific Rust type, now we use the `as_ref()` function get a `SchemaRef`, which is similar to a reference `dyn Any`. ⏭️